-Once you have confirmed your current gas and electricity supplier you have two more steps when you're in the property and now legally responsible for the energy consumed.
+Once you've confirmed your current gas and electricity supplier, there are two more steps you need to go through now you're in the property and legally responsible for the energy used there.
+It's important that you don't ignore these steps, if only to ensure you're not billed for energy you haven't used.

-2) Find out what tariff you are on.
-Usually, when a new tenant moves in to a property the existing energy supplier(s) will automatically move the property to their "standard variable" tariff.
+2. Find out what tariff you are on.
+Usually, when a new tenant moves into a property the existing energy suppliers will automatically move the property to their standard variable tariff (SVT).
 This isn't good especially when you've got more important things to be spending your money on than gas and electricity.
-So, start an energy price comparison today and switch!
+So, start an energy price comparison today and switch.